Sports in Kerala: Cricket

 In 1800, commander Arthur Wellesley, 1st Duke of Wellington of British East India Company made Thalassery (then Tellicherry) his administrative base.
 Wellesley and his colleagues used to play cricket in nearby ground.
 The local natives engaged as substitute players whenever the English officers were short of players.
 The locals were from the dhobi community and fishermen who lived along the beach.
 As a child, Colin Cowdrey played in Thalasserry.
 In 1830, the Tellicherry Cricket Club (TCC) was formed.
 The earliest record of a match in Thalassery is a report from Malayala Manorama of 1890, about a match between Thalassery and Kannur.
 By the 1930s, Thalassery had become a cricket hub, attracting teams from other states.
 During World War I (1914 – 1918), an exhibition match was conducted in Thalasserry for raising funds for the war.

 Sreesanth (right-arm fast-medium, played 26 tests and 53 ODIs for India) is often regarded as the most successful cricketer from Kerala.
-Tinu Yohannan, son of Olympic long jumper T. C. Yohannan, also represented India, 3 times in tests and ODIs and Sanju Samson, a future Indian batsman, who already joined Indian team.
+Tinu Yohannan, son of Olympic long jumper T. C. Yohannan, also represented India, 3 times in tests and ODIs and Sanju Samson, Indian batsman, who already joined Indian team.
 K. N. Ananthapadmanabhan (344 first class wickets) is also a famous domestic cricket from Kerala, who took 344 wickets in first class cricket.
 Kochi Tuskers, a short lived former Indian Premier League team, represented Kochi, Kerala.
 Sports Hub Trivandrum and Jawaharlal Nehru International Stadium (Kaloor International Stadium) are the two international cricket stadiums in Kerala.

-Water-Polo
+Water-polo

 Kerala is considered one of the best Indian states regarding water-polo.
 Malayalee clubs, teams, players, both women and men, are some of the most valuable in India, winning several national championships.